 Pierre-Jakez Hélias (The Horse of Pride, 1975) recounts in his memoir of rural Brittany between the World Wars: “For the women, the big wash was a chore of great importance.
 Like all the really serious jobs, it lasted for three days, which corresponded to Purgatory, Hell and Paradise, in that order.”
 Soaking and drying were usually done at home but the hard tasks of scrubbing, paddling, rinsing and wringing took place in the communal lavoir.

 Most of the structures that remain today were built between the 17th and early 20th centuries although some are hundreds of years older.
-With the coming of piped mains water and drainage, the lavoirs gradually fell into disuse in the 1960s but the structures remain a familiar sight throughout rural Brittany today.
+With the coming of piped mains water and drainage, the lavoirs gradually fell into disuse in the early 1960s but the structures remain a familiar sight throughout rural Brittany today.

 Most commonly, the phantom washerwomen are held to be the spirits of women expiating at night, the sins committed during their lifetime.
 Such sins seem to vary by locality and encompass a very broad range of socio-religious transgressions; from working at night or during the sacred days of rest to murdering children.